KiyanShabestary/2023-NLIM-heterogeneity/README.md

 # 2023-NLIM-heterogeneity

 This repository contains scripts intended to reproduce the main figures in Shabestary et al. 2023.
-LINK to article
+*LINK to article*

-Download source data from the link below and place in the source data folder within this repository.
+Download source data from the link below and place its content in the source data folder within this repository.
-LINK to source data
+*LINK to source data*

 The repository is organized as follow: